 Disability Resource Center and Access to College Instruction

-Essentially, appropriate documentation must contain two components: a diagnosis by a qualified professional, and a statement regarding the impact of the disability on a major life function as denoted in the ADA/504 regulation.
+1. Disability Documentation: All students requesting academic accommodations (credit or non-credit) must have written disability documentation on file in the DRC before any services can be recommended or provided.
+Essentially, appropriate documentation must contain two components: a diagnosis by a qualified professional and a statement regarding the impact of the disability on a major life function as denoted in the ADA/504 regulation.
 Please note the documentation of the disability needs to provide sufficient information on the student's functional limitations within the academic environment so that appropriate and effective academic accommodations can be recommended.

 Resolving accommodation disputes: If a requested accommodation is denied by the DRC or if the department/instructor feels the recommended accommodation does impact an essential program or course element and the conference does not lead to a mutually satisfactory resolution the issue will be referred to the Reasonable Substitution/Modification Committee.
 The committee is comprised of both disability and subject area experts.
 The decision of the committee is final.